Privacy Statement

 We use in particular:

-• AWStats: Success and reach measurement; Developer: AWStats (free open source software); Data protection information: Analysis of server log files on our own server infrastructure, «What is AWStats / Features Overview».
+• AWStats: Performance and reach measurement; Developer: (free open source software); Data protection information: Analysis of server log files on our own server infrastructure, «What is AWStats / Features Overview».

-• Google Analytics: Performance and reach measurement; provider: Google; Google Analytics-specific information: Measurement also across different browsers and devices (cross-device tracking) as well as with pseudonymised Internet Protocol (IP) addresses, which are only transmitted in full to Google in the USA in exceptional cases, Data protection”, “Browser add-on to deactivate Google Analytics”.
+• Google Marketing Platform: Measurement of performance and reach, particularly using; Google Analytics-specific: Measurement also across different browsers and devices (cross-device tracking) as well as with pseudonymised Internet Protocol (IP) addresses, which are only transmitted in full to Google in the USA in exceptional cases, Data protection”, “Browser add-on to deactivate Google Analytics”.

 • Google Tag Manager: Google Tag Manager: Integration and management of other services for performance and reach measurement as well as other services from Google and third parties; provider: Google; Google Tag Manager-specific information: Data collected with Google Tag Manager further information on data protection can be found with the individual integrated and managed services.